sensu/sensu-docs/content/sensu-go/5.14/reference/hooks.md

 You can create check hooks that use [token substitution][7] so you can fine-tune check attributes on a per-entity level and re-use the check definition.

-_*NOTE*: Token substitution uses entity-scoped metadata, so make sure to set labels at the entity level._
+_**NOTE**: Token substitution uses entity-scoped metadata, so make sure to set labels at the entity level._

-**Examples below are placeholders (just my guesses) and need to be revised to correctly show a check hook using token substitution.**

 {{< language-toggle >}}